ladopixel/ErgoTokens.org/README.md

 Website to view information on tokens created on the Ergo blockchain.
 Ergotokens.org is a search engine for tokens on the Ergo blockchain, this search engine provides information about each of the tokens.

+- Details of a specific token >> https://ergotokens.org/#/?token=tokenID

+(This website does not use cookies).

 The results shown are being rescued from the ergo APIs:

 - v0 > https://explorer.ergoplatform.com/en/api